How Virtual Reality is Transforming Real Estate

-Now, it has been adapted by the real estate sector to help those who either want to buy a home or remodel their existing home.
+Now, it has been adopted by the real estate sector to help those who either want to buy a home or remodel their existing home.
 By learning more about these technologies and the ways they’re used by your real estate agents, you can begin to take advantage of the benefits they provide.

 What’s the Difference Between Virtual Reality and Augmented Reality?

 Before you begin to discover what real estate technology can do for you, it’s important to understand what it does in general terms.
 While virtual reality (VR) and augmented reality (AR) might seem synonymous, they’re really two different types of technology, each one providing unique advantages of its own.

 Virtual reality submerges the user into a completely computer generated environment, which is programmed to provide a simulated experience.
 Depending on the sophistication of the system, users may be able to interact with objects in the virtual environment and cause changes.
 This is usually done through hand controls or motion sensors.
 Users must wear a headset, which is often connected to a computer or gaming system.
 However, Google Cardboard is a standalone headset that works independently.